ma787/chess-engine/README.md

-# Python Chess Engine
+# Aether Chess Engine
-A chess engine and board representation written in Python.
-Includes a text client for playing against the engine or another user.
+A UCI chess engine written in Python.

 ## Requirements
 In order to use the *compare_perft* script, **pexpect** must be installed on Linux/WSL.